Veliparib, Radiation Therapy, and Temozolomide in Treating Patients With Newly Diagnosed Malignant Glioma Without H3 K27M or BRAFV600 Mutations

 - Patients with M+ disease (defined as neuraxis dissemination either by imaging or by cytology)

-- Patients must not have received any prior tumor-directed therapy including radiation therapy, chemotherapy (tumor-directed therapy), molecularly targeted agents, or immunotherapy for the treatment of HGG other than surgical intervention
+- Patients must not have received any prior tumor-directed therapy including radiation therapy, chemotherapy (tumor-directed therapy), molecularly targeted agents, or immunotherapy for the treatment of HGG other than surgical intervention and/or corticosteroids

 - Lumbar CSF cytology is not required, but may be performed if clinically indicated prior to study enrollment.
 If lumbar CSF cytology is positive, the patient is considered to have M+ disease and is ineligible